 - Allow to stand at room temperature for 30 minutes.

 INTERPRETATION OF RESULTS

-Formation of a precipitate (calcium hydroxide) after the addition of ammonium hydroxide indicates the presence of substantial amounts of calcium in the spent fluid.
+The formation of a precipitate (calcium hydroxide) after the addition of ammonium hydroxide indicates the presence of substantial amounts of calcium in the spent fluid.
 The fluid should be changed and the tissue further decalcified.

 Formation of a precipitate after ammonium oxalate addition shows less calcium.
-If the solution remains clear for 30 minutes after addition of the oxalate, the tissue is essentially calcium free.
+If the solution remains clear for 30 minutes after addition of the oxalate, the tissue is essentially calcium free.-

 NEXT TOPIC: Overview of the Paraffin Technique

 - Factors Affecting Fixation